Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 1. Select upload and choose all of the 3 notebooks to your Fabric Workspace. ![downloaded.](images/datascience-import-2.jpg)

 ## Create Microsoft Fabric Pipelines and Objects
 From this point forward, the instructions will be an exercise of creating pipelines, adding activities and configuring the settings for each activity.
 The configurations for each activity are in a table that allows you to copy and paste values into each activity.
 It is important to copy the text exactly as is to avoid errors in scripts or subsequent activities.
-Here's a couple examples:
+Here's a couple of examples:
 ![instructions1](images/instructions1.jpg)

 The instructions above are telling you to go to the pipeline **Parameters**, add 9 new parameters of type string, and copy each parameter name from the table to the parameter name in the pipeline.

 ![instruction2](images/instructions2.jpg)

 The instructions  above are for configuring a **Set Variable** activity.
 First go to the **General** tab, and copy the Value from the table to the **Name** configuration.
 Then go to the **Settings** tab, for **Variable type** click the Radio Button and choose **Pipeline variable**; for **Name**, copy the value pipelinestarttime from the table and paste it into the setting box; for the **Value** configuration, click on the **Add dynamic content** link and copy and paste the value \@utcnow() into the Pipeline expression builder.

 Due to the length of the instructions, I am keeping images in this post to a minimum - another reason to follow the instructions carefully.
 You can also refer to the original blog posts cited at the tops of this blog post for reference.